Custom Foot, Partial Foot, and Toe Prosthetics in New Mexico

 How Does a Partial Foot or Toe Amputation Prosthesis Improve Function?

-A toe prosthetic or a half-foot prosthetic allows the amputee to remain mobile in instances where short mobility is required.
+A New Mexico toe prosthetic or a half-foot prosthetic allows the amputee to remain mobile in instances where short mobility is required.
 A prosthesis has four main functions:

 toe prosthetics